Art Museum at SUNY Potsdam: Art around Campus

 Large works of art can be seen in collection hung in public spaces around campus.
 Most notable areas include Flagg Hall, Kellas Hall and Crumb Library, where work is displayed in high traffic walkways.
 Outdoor sculptures can also be spotted around campus located around the academic building.

 Storage

 The museum also includes a Print/Drawing Study and Storage room along with a Painting/Sculpture Study and Storage room.
-These spaces can service for the studio classes and provide students with hands on research in preservation and restoration of works of art.
+These spaces can service the studio classes and allow students the experience of hands on research in preservation and restoration of various works.